ae-platform / module-06 · governance layer · H3 · PI-7

 Simulate carbon intensity dropping — watch GreenOps dispatch

-Update the simulated carbon intensity in the demo environment to 71 gCO₂eq/kWh (below the 80 threshold).
-Watch the GreenOps re-evaluation cycle fire: "Re-evaluation: contractguard_vectorstore_reindex · current intensity: 71 < 80 threshold · DISPATCH".
+Update the simulated carbon intensity to 71 gCO₂eq/kWh (below threshold).
+The re-evaluation cycle fires: "Re-evaluation: current intensity 71 < 80 threshold · DISPATCH."
 Cloud Run submits the job to GKE Autopilot.
-Show the GKE workload appearing in the Console.

 "Intensity just dropped below 80.
 GreenOps catches it on the next 30-minute re-evaluation and dispatches immediately.
-The job runs now, at 71 gCO₂eq/kWh instead of 138.
-That's a 49% carbon reduction on this job — and it took no human intervention whatsoever."
+The job runs now, at 71 gCO₂eq/kWh instead of 138 — a 49% carbon reduction, with no human intervention whatsoever."

 GreenOps re-evaluationGKE Autopilot dispatchCloud Run logs